dy-sh/offline-packages-installer/README.md

 The following package sources supported:
 - The package name in the `apt` repository.
 The package and all required dependencies will be downloaded.
 - Direct link to the `.deb` package (for example, on the developer's website)
-- The link to the archive with binary files
+- The link to the archive with binary files (compiled app or installer)
 - The link to `AppImange`

-### Step1:

-- Edit this script `CONFIG` section, add software and libraries you like.

-### Step2:

-- Create VMWare Virtual Machine, change Network Adapter to `Host Only` mode and install Linux.
-`Host Only` mode is needed to prevent updating packages.
-- Shut Down virual machine after installing Linux.

-### Step3:

-- Create `~/Shared` folder on Host machine and place this script there.
-- Add `~/Shared` folder to `Virtual Machine Settings > Options > Shared Folders (Always enabled)`.
-This folder will be shared between Host and VM.

-### Step4:

-- Create Virual Machine snapshot.
-- Change VM Network Adapter mode to `Nat`.
-- Power On virtual machine.

-### Step5:

-- Run this script on VM at `/mnt/hgfs/Shared/` and select Mode 2 (`Download packages`).
-- After downloading you can start script again if somethig wrong.
-Process will continue, new packages will be downloaded.
-- Complete!

-For installing packages offline, just start this script with Mode 3 (`Install packages offline`).

-You can add new packages to this script `CONFIG` section and run `Download packages` again at any time for adding new packages.
-But remember:
+To download programs with all dependencies, you need to run this script on a freshly installed system that hasn't been updated with packages or installed any programs yet.
+Only in this way will you get programs with all the libraries that can be installed offline.

+However, you can also use this script to quickly install all the necessary software on any system, not necessarily fresh.
+But keep in mind that in this case, the program archives will only have dependencies necessary for the current state of the system and will not be suitable for a freshly installed system.

+Edit the list of programs you need in this script and run it.
+The script will prompt you to download  packages or install already downloaded ones.
+There is also an interactive wizard that will help you properly download packages with all the necessary dependencies using a fresh system in a virtual machine.

 **Always download from apt repositories only on fresh installed Linux to include all the necessary dependencies!**

-There is no need to download all packages again, only new packages will be downloaded.

 You can use environment variables to make the script more subtle.
-All variables are listed in a comment at the top of the script.
+All variables are listed in the comments at the top of the script.